ErShubham2908/dpgbcafsd/Readme.md

 **2. Non-semantic tag:** < div> and < span> is non-semantic tag

+**3. Self-Closing Tags:** These tags are written with a forward slash (/) directly following the element name and before the closing angle bracket (>).
+They represent elements that don't contain any content within them.

+**Note:** While self-closing tags are valid in HTML, some stricter environments like XML might require them to be closed with separate tags (e.g., < br> instead of < br />).

+-   Ex: < br/> (line break), < hr/> (horizontal rule), < img src="image.jpg" alt="Image description" /> (image), < input type="text" name="username" /> (form input field).

+**4. Separate Closing Tags:** These involve an opening tag with the element name followed by a closing angle bracket (>), and a separate closing tag that starts with a forward slash (/) followed by the element name and a closing angle bracket (>).
+They represent elements that can contain content within them.

+-   Ex: < p>This is a paragraph.< /p>, < b>Bold text< b/>
+    < div>This is a section with content.< /div>

+# Type of Element in HTML

-**3. Block-Level Element:** Block-level elements typically start on a new line and occupy the full width available (by default).
+**1. Block-Level Element:** Block-level elements typically start on a new line and occupy the full width available (by default).
 They force a line break before and after their content.

 -   Ex: < header>, < nav>, < section>, < article>, < aside>, < main>, < footer>, < h1> to < h6> headings, < p>, < div>, < ul>, < ol>, < table>, < form>, < pre>, and < hr>

-**4. Inline Element:** Inline elements typically display their content on the same line with surrounding text and only occupy the space needed for their content.
+**2. Inline Element:** Inline elements typically display their content on the same line with surrounding text and only occupy the space needed for their content.
 They don't inherently create line breaks.

 -   Ex: < span>, < b>, < i>, < strong>, < em>, < a>, < img>, < code>, < em>, < sup>, < sub>, < br>, and most emphasis and formatting tags.